-Name, Address and Incorporation
+Name, Address, and Incorporation

-Nevada Copper was incorporated under the Business Corporations Act (Yukon) on June 16, 1999 under the name "African Venture Corporation".
+Nevada Copper was incorporated under the Business Corporations Act (Yukon) on June 16, 1999 under the name "African Venture Corporation."
 The articles of the Company were amended on July 26, 1999 to change the name of the Company to "Astron Resources Corporation" and were further amended on November 16, 2006 to change the name to Nevada Copper Corp.
 The Company was continued into British Columbia under the Business Corporations Act (British Columbia) on November 16, 2006 and adopted new articles.
 The Company has an authorized share capital of an unlimited number of common shares without par value.

-The Company's registered office is located at Suite 910 - 800 West Pender Street, Vancouver, British Columbia Canada V6C 2V6.
-The Company's corporate office is located at Suite 765, 100 W Liberty St, Reno, Nevada, 89501.
+The Company's registered office is located at 250-200 Burrard Street, Vancouver, BC Canada V6C 3L6.
+The corporate office for Nevada Copper, Inc, a wholly owned subsidiary of Nevada Copper Corp., is located at 61 E. Pursel Lane, Yerington, NV, USA 89447.

 In October 2013, the Company changed its financial year end from June 30 to December 31.
-The Company's common shares (the "Common Shares") trade on the Toronto Stock Exchange (the "TSX") in Canada under the symbol "NCU".
-The warrants issued as part of the July Offering and January Offering trade on the TSX under the symbols "NCU.WT" and "NCU.WT.A", respectively.
+The Company's common shares (the "Common Shares") trade on the Toronto Stock Exchange (the "TSX") in Canada under the symbol "NCU."

+The warrants issued as part of the November 2021 Offering (as defined below) trade on the TSX under the symbol "NCU.WT.B."